-In this guide, we will cover our best Six Flags Magic Mountain tips to ensure that you arrive to the park extremely prepared, and know all of the 'hacks' to maximize your time and money.
+In this guide, we will explain our best Six Flags Magic Mountain tips to ensure that you arrive at the park extremely prepared, and know all of the 'hacks' to maximize your time and money.

 1. Start at the Back of the Park

 These rides are also some of the most popular rides in the park, that typically have long lines as the day goes on.

 By getting to the park when it opens, and going directly to the back of the park, you'll be dealing with minimal (if any) lines.

 You can knock out the most popular rides first, and explore the rest of the park later on.

 Most guests enter the park and immediately go to the nearest attractions by the entrance.